vamsi-KG-dev/learn_Git-and-Github/README.md

 ### Installing Git

 To install Git, visit the [official Git website](https://git-scm.com/download) and download the appropriate version for your operating system.
+To install GitHub, visit the [official Git website](https://desktop.github.com/) and download the appropriate version for your operating system.

 ### Basic Git Commands